ConcealNetwork/conceal-guardian/INSTALL.md

 Please take note that you will need **administrative rights** for working with service commands.
 On Linux and macOS ensure that you have superuser privileges.
 On Windows, be sure you are using "Run as administrator" option.

+## Requirements

+* **Node.js 20 or higher** must be installed on the host, even when using the precompiled binaries.
+The binaries are packaged with the Node.js SEA (Single Executable Applications) method, which — unlike the older fully self-contained `nexe` builds — still relies on the Node.js runtime installed on the system.

+Install or upgrade Node.js with [nvm](https://github.com/nvm-sh/nvm) (`nvm install 20`) or NodeSource on Debian/Ubuntu (`curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash - && sudo apt-get install -y nodejs`).
+Verify with `node --version`.

 ## Table of Contents
   * [Getting the Executables](#getting-the-executables)
      * [Linux Dependencies](#linux-dependencies)